Huawei-Edinburgh-Programming-Languages/effects-tutorial/README.md

 The full listing can be found in [06dependencyinjection.cj](06dependencyinjection.cj)

 ## 7. Custom Concurrency

+> *Note*: this example is a _design pattern_, i.e. it can be adapted and customized
+> to provide a recipe for many important practical scenarios.

 One of the most powerful features of effect handlers is the ability to implement multiple types lightweight concurrency.